MYSOLEAS/laravel-soleaspay-plugin/README.md

 php artisan vendor:publish --tag="package-sopay-config"
 ```

-You must now add your api-key provided by our soleaspay platform in the configuration file named package-sopay.php located in the config directory of your application.This is the contents of the published config file:
+You must now add your api-key provided by our soleaspay platform in the configuration file named __package-sopay.php__ located in the config directory of your application.This is the contents of the published config file:

 ```php
 return [
     'x-api-key' => 'your api key'
 ];
 ```
 to finish you just have to send the following information :
--service (orange_money,mtn_mobile_money,bitcoin,paypal,express_union,perfect_money,litecoin,dogecoin);
+* service (orange_money,mtn_mobile_money,bitcoin,paypal,express_union,perfect_money,litecoin,dogecoin);
--wallet;
+* wallet;
--amount;
+* amount;
--currency;
+* currency;
--order_id;
+* order_id;
-To do this you must include the Packagesopay class in your file to be able to use our function processPayment(service,wallet,amount,currency,order_id).
+To do this you must include the Packagesopay class in your file to be able to use our function __processPayment(service,wallet,amount,currency,order_id)__.
 Here is a usage pattern :

 ```php
 <?php